-The Recharge Fees Schedule (see below) for all research users is available also from our Recarge Rates page and is updated periodically.
+The recharge fees schedule (see below) for all research users is available also from our Recharge Rates page and is updated periodically.
 All fees are subjected to overhead at current rates of University at Buffalo.
 The overhead rates change periodically.
-Before completing any budget check this document for updates.
+Before completing any budget, check the referred to page for updated rates.

 A service agreement prepared before the work can start at SEESL, developed between the SEESL and the client will establish the resources to be utilized in the laboratory work and testing.
 The agreements will include a detailed description of the fees, and a payment schedule.
 The agreement will be signed by the authorized representative of the visiting personnel and the SEESL representative.

-Agreements An agreement will be executed between the visiting personnel and SEESL.
+An agreement will be executed between the visiting personnel and SEESL.
 The agreement will incorporate by reference all of the rules and requirements.
-The list below summarizes the issues to be addressed by the agreement:
+The list below summarizes (but is not limited to) the issues to be addressed by the agreement: